How Do I Plan Financially When My Paychecks Are Inconsistent?

 Congratulations on a decade of success in a very fickle business.
 So many people dream of the professional reality you’re living.
 Even though you’ve become freelancers more out of default than choice, there are benefits to being self-employed, like being able to leverage the tax code in ways employees at companies can’t.

-One of the most effective ways to manage your lumpy cash flow is to simulate being paid a regular paycheck from the lump sum.
+One of the most effective steps that can be taken to manage your lumpy cash flow is to simulate being paid a regular paycheque from the lump sum.
 Think of it like this: Every dollar you earn will get portioned out.
 You’ll save a portion for income or self-employment taxes.
 You’ll use a portion for business expenses (overhead).
 And a portion will be used to pay yourself.

 Schedule weekly finance time